lodash/lodash/doc/README.md

 builds, may be used as a placeholder for provided arguments.
 <br>
 <br>
-**Note:** This method does not set the "length" property of curried functions.
+**Note:** This method doesn't set the "length" property of curried functions.

 #### Arguments
 1. `func` *(Function)*: The function to curry.